Effect-TS/effect/packages/schema/README.md

 S.literal("a", "b", "c").pipe(S.pickLiteral("a", "b")); //same as S.literal("a", "b")
 ```

-Sometimes we need to reuse a schema literal in other parts of the code.
+Sometimes, we need to reuse a schema literal in other parts of our code.
 Let's see an example:

 ```ts
 import * as S from "@effect/schema/Schema";